AdversaryCraft/ransomware-emulator/README.md

 ## Safety

-- Rollback decrypts all `.qilin` files and removes registry persistence.
+- Rollback decrypts all `.qilin` files, removes registry persistence and ransom note.
 - Shadow copies and event logs are **not** restored – that’s why you use a VM snapshot.

 ## Full Documentation